WLAN-Pi/wlanpi-profiler/README.md

 - `netstat`, `tcpdump`, and `airmon-ng` tools installed on host

-installation with pip (recommended method):
+installation with pip (recommended method): understanding client capabilities is an important part of the Wireless LAN design process. the designer can optimize their design output based on capabilities of expected clients.
 ```
 # get code
 git clone <repo>